Zelaya Forecasts Dim Prospects for Honduras Negotiations

-Following is a portion of Ballve’s cell phone interview with Zelaya:
+Following is a portion of a telephone interview with Zelaya:

 QUESTION: You have demanded that the international community and United States do more to push for your reinstatement.
 What more can they do, other than imposing sanctions and isolating the interim government, which they already have done?

 MANUEL ZELAYA: The international community has done plenty.
 It has acted energetically like never before in its history.
 There are no precedents for this situation, we are trailblazing.
 We are all working together to teach the coup leaders a lesson, with the world as witness.
 Both the United Nations and the Organization of American States have condemned the coup, which is unprecedented.
 The United States could do more, but I am grateful for what it has done up to now.

 QUESTION: In negotiations this week, it’s possible that your negotiators will strike a deal with the side representing interim President Roberto Micheletti and return you to the presidency.

 MANUEL ZELAYA: That’s a very hypothetical scenario.
 There are a whole series of obstacles and pitfalls that need to be surmounted before that could happen.